Chase the Flood.

 Claire Hilton · EdTech ConferencePath to Higher Ground

 This is not a metaphor.
-It is a three-part replicable framework drawn directly from Ayo’s experience of surviving Hurricane Harvey and the discovery that followed.
-Every audience member leaves with a practice they can apply to their own flood, whether that flood is AI, organizational change, or the moment the wiring inside their walls is finally exposed.
+It’s a three-part replicable framework drawn from Ayo’s lived experience surviving Hurricane Harvey.
+Every audience member leaves with a practice they can apply to their own flood, whether that flood is AI, organizational change, a workforce in transition, or the reckoning every institution eventually faces.
+The framework works because it wasn’t built for a conference room.
+It was built in a crisis.

 Draw Your Line